Fast crossovers on a budget.

 Just like the GLB, the Kia Soul is a boxy crossover with excellent usability for its sub-compact stature.
 The Soul is nowhere near the performance powerhouse that the GLB 35 is, but in 2017, Kia added a 1.6-liter turbocharged four-cylinder good for 201 hp, making it one of the most powerful non-premium crossovers in the sub-compact class.
 With a seven-speed DCT sending power to the front wheels, 0-60 mph takes around 7.5 seconds, which is extremely quick for its price point.
 You can now find a turbocharged Soul for around $13,000 with a warranty.

 The Nissan Juke is a hidden gem of a crossover.
 Nissan offered it from 2011 to 2017 but starting in 2013, it sold a sporty Nismo version with a 1.6-liter turbo-four good for 197 hp.
 There was also a Nismo RS trim which bumped the output up to 215 hp, added a limited-slip differential, and Recaro racing seats from the 370Z Nismo.
 By all accounts, the Juke Nismo was a tuner's dream and it was even offered with a six-speed manual transmission sending power to the front wheels.
-Used prices start at around $8,000.
+The price of used Nissan Juke Nismo starts at around $8,000.